 Laurie Antonioli (voice)

+Jazzschool Community Music School Vocal Program Director.
 Studied at Mt.
 Hood College and Cal State Long Beach.
-Student of Joe Henderson, Mark Murphy; Professor, Vocal Jazz Studies, Kug U., Graz, Austria; Nabel Records recording artist; international performing and recording artist/ clinician; performed and recorded with George Cables, Bobby McFerrin, Richie Beirach, Joe Bonner; bandleader, Foreign Affair; lyricist of Pauer – Antonioli Songbook.
+Student of Joe Henderson, Mark Murphy; Professor, Vocal Jazz Studies, Kug U., Graz, Austria; Nabel Records recording artist; international performing and recording artist and clinician; performed and recorded with George Cables, Bobby McFerrin, Richie Beirach, Joe Bonner; bandleader of Foreign Affair and American Dreams; lyricist for Richie Beirach; co-creator of the Pauer – Antonioli Songbook.

 Jon Arkin (drums)

 B.A. in Jazz Performance, U. of Miami.
 Faculty, Stanford Jazz Workshop.
 Performance credits include Ira Sullivan, Grady Tate, Taylor Eigsti, Vusi Mahlasela, Dayna Stephens, Julian Lage, Meklit Hadero, Stew & TNP, Gene Perla.
 Festival/venue highlights include Yoshi’s, Montreal Jazz Festival, IAJE Convention, Healdsburg Jazz Festival, North Beach Jazz Festival, High Sierra Music Festival, Sleep Train Pavilion.

 M.M. in Performance, SF State; B.A. in Music, UC Berkeley.
 Professional musician and music educator for 42 years; specializing in classical saxophone playing with the San Francisco Saxophone Quartet and San Francisco Symphony among others.